 7. Sell tickets

 Are there concerts, events and special occasions in town that guests come for?
 Make sure you are prepared for that.
-You can sell tickets to these, team up with Hop on Hop off, and offer these experiences with additional taxi, dinner or gift sets.
+You can sell tickets to these, team up with Hop on Hop off, and offer these experiences with the additional taxi, dinner or gift sets.
 As a result, the guest will enjoy the city more while your hotel earns more revenue—a win-win for both.

 8. Social media marketing